pingidentity/terraform-provider-pingdirectory/docs/data-sources/password_validator.md

 - `extension_argument` (Set of String) The set of arguments used to customize the behavior for the Third Party Password Validator.
 Each configuration property should be given in the form 'name=value'.
 - `extension_class` (String) The fully-qualified name of the Java class providing the logic for the Third Party Password Validator.
 - `http_connect_timeout` (String) Supported in PingDirectory product version 10.0.0.0+.
 The maximum length of time to wait to obtain an HTTP connection.
-- `http_proxy_external_server` (String) Supported in PingDirectory product version 9.2.0.0+.
-A reference to an HTTP proxy server that should be used for requests sent to the Pwned Passwords service.
+- `http_proxy_external_server` (String) A reference to an HTTP proxy server that should be used for requests sent to the Pwned Passwords service.
 - `http_response_timeout` (String) Supported in PingDirectory product version 10.0.0.0+.
 The maximum length of time to wait for a response to an HTTP request.
 - `id` (String) The ID of this resource.
 - `ignore_leading_non_alphabetic_characters` (Boolean) Indicates whether to ignore any digits, symbols, or other non-alphabetic characters that may appear at the beginning of a proposed password.